brantje/deej/README.md

   - **Important:** make sure to get **linear** sliders, not logarithmic ones!
 Check the product description
   - You can also use circular knobs if you like
 - Some wires
-- Any kind of box to hold everything together. **You don't need a 3D printer for this project!** It works fantastically with just a piece of cardboard or a shoebox.

 That being said, if you do have one, read on...

 ### Thingiverse collection